-Any form of a burn injury can cause both physical and psychological suffering.
-They can result in a lot of initial pain, scars and deformities and mental suffering that can last for a very long time.
-If you were burned in an accident that wasn’t your fault, you may wish to seek compensation for your suffering.
+Burn injuries can cause significant physical pain, scarring, and psychological suffering.
+If you were burned in an accident that wasn’t your fault, you may wish to seek burn injury compensation compensation for your suffering.

-Our team are specialists in personal injury claims and have helped many burns victims get compensated.
-If you call our free advice centre, an advisor will provide an initial consultation over the phone.
+Our experienced personal injury team can help burn victims secure compensation.
+If you call us, an advisor will provide an initial consultation over the phone.
 They’ll explain your chances of being paid compensation for burn injuries and explain your options too.
 If your claim is accepted by one of our personal injury lawyers, they’ll try to secure as much compensation as possible on a No Win, No Fee basis.
 That means you can relax during the claims process knowing that you’ll only pay your solicitor if you receive compensation.

 To talk to us about a burn injury claim right away, call our team today on 0800 652 1345.
 Alternatively, please read on to learn more about when compensation for burn injury claims might be possible.